thanhxuanhd/ntg-agent/README.md

 - Start the NTG.Agent.AppHost, in the Aspire Dashboard you will see resource as below:
   - NTG.Agent.WebClient is the website for end users
-  - NTG.Agent.Admin is the website for administrators
+  - NTG.Agent.Admin is the website for administrators.
+The default admin account is admin@ntgagent.com / Ntg@123
   - NTG.Agent.Orchestrator is the backend API
   - NTG.Agent.Knowledge is the service responsible for ingesting documents.
 It extracts the content of uploaded files, generates embeddings, and stores them in a vector database.
 It also provides an API to search for relevant documents